SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/06-Lab.md

 [image assetsSrc="Spring-data-introduction-Lab-3.png" /]

-- In the resources folder of the project, create a new **applications.properties** file, which will hold the  configurations for the project:
+- In the resources folder of the project, create a new **applications.properties** file, which will hold the  database configurations of the project:

 ```java
 #Data Source Properties